DykL57/soc-purple-team-homelab/README.md

 - **PsExec failed with "the user has not been granted the requested logon type at this computer," even with correct credentials and Domain Admin membership** — turned out to be the wrong GPO right entirely.
 PsExec's default mode installs and runs a remote service *as* the target account (Logon Type 5, service logon), which requires the "Log on as a service" right — a completely different setting from "Access this computer from the network" (network logon, Type 3), which was the first (wrong) place I checked.
 Confirmed via Event 4625's `Sub_Status 0xC000015B` alongside `Logon_Type 5` in the raw event — the sub-status/logon-type pair is the fastest way to identify exactly which User Rights Assignment setting is actually missing, instead of guessing.
 - **Event 7045 (service installation) returned 0 results when searched under `sourcetype=WinEventLog:Security`** — Service Control Manager events log to the **System** event log, not Security.
 Also, once found under `WinEventLog:System`, the relevant fields (`ServiceName`, `ServiceFileName`, `ServiceAccount`) weren't auto-extracted by the default Windows TA the way Security log fields are — required `rex` against `_raw` to pull them out manually.
 - **New CIM data models showed "no explicit index constraint" warnings, and editing the Data Model's own Constraints box didn't fix it** — the constraint box referenced a macro (`` `cim_Authentication_indexes` ``) rather than a literal index name.
 The actual fix was editing the macro's *definition* under `Settings → Advanced Search → Search Macros`, not the data model's constraint field itself.
+- **Migrating pfSense's WAN from NAT (VMnet8) to Bridged broke GUI access, syslog delivery to Splunk, and host-to-LAN DHCP — all from one adapter change.** Moving WAN off the NAT network removed pfSense's only route to the subnet where the Splunk server lived (it had no interface on that network anymore), which silently broke syslog forwarding with no error on either side.
+Relocating the Splunk server into pfSense's own LAN network to fix that then exposed a second, unrelated issue: VMware's built-in DHCP service was running in parallel with pfSense's DHCP server on the same segment, causing the host's own LAN adapter to fail DHCP entirely and fall back to an APIPA (`169.254.x.x`) address.
+Diagnosed by walking the chain systematically — pfSense's own routing table (`Diagnostics → Routes`) to catch the missing subnet, `tcpdump` on the Splunk server to confirm packets truly weren't arriving (vs. arriving and being dropped), and `ipconfig /all` to spot the APIPA fallback as the DHCP failure signature.
+Full writeup: [troubleshooting-pfsense-bridged-wan-dhcp-conflict.md](docs/troubleshooting-pfsense-bridged-wan-dhcp-conflict.md)

 ## Lab Hygiene